frdrick/blog/_posts/2024-12-23-beginning-a-new-project-with-docker.markdown

     - open cv
 - Some kind of object detection algorithm from Tensorflow/PyTorch/Keras
     - I want to compare these methods and see if I can use a more recent model than
-- A labelling application (labellmg)
+- A labelling application (labellmg, Label Studio, Roboflow, Datatorch)
 - Github pages to host a website with some pictures of the birds visiting the feeder.

 This will be my first major project using Docker - I have been reading up on the documentation and recently was looking into making a Dockerfile.
 I'm hoping after this project I will become a more proficient with the software.